buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

     .. note:: In case ``image`` and ``dockerfile`` are given, no attempt is made to compare the image with the content of the Dockerfile parameter if the image is found.

 ``version``
-    (optional, default to the higher version known by docker-py) This will indicates wich API version must be used to communicate with Docker.
+    (optional, default to the highest version known by docker-py) This will indicates wich API version must be used to communicate with Docker.

 ``tls``